Mizuho and the Equator Principles

 Accepting Trainees

-With many years of experience as the Chair and as the Regional Representative of the Equator Principles Association in the Asia-Oceania region, Mizuho Bank has also worked proactively to enhance the understanding of the Equator Principles by accepting trainees from financial institutions in Asia.
+With many years of experience as the Chair and as the Regional Representative of the Equator Principles Limited in the Asia-Oceania region, Mizuho Bank has also worked proactively to enhance the understanding of the Equator Principles by accepting trainees from financial institutions in Asia.

-• June 2009: China / Industrial Bank Co., Ltd. (First Chinese financial institution to adopt the Equator Principles)
+• June 2009: China / Industrial Bank Co., Ltd.

 • May 2015: Taiwan / Cathay United Bank Co.
-(First Taiwanese financial institution to adopt the Equator Principles)

-• December 2016, January 2017: Japan / The Norinchukin Bank (Fifth Japanese financial institution to adopt the Equator Principles)
+• December 2016, January 2017: Japan / The Norinchukin Bank

-• May 2017: South Korea / Korea Development Bank (First Korean financial institution to adopt the Equator Principles)
+• May 2017: South Korea / Korea Development Bank

-• February 2019: Japan / Nippon Life Insurance Company (First Asian insurance company to adopt the Equator Principles)
+• February 2019: Japan / Nippon Life Insurance Company

-• August 2019: South Korea / Shinhan Bank (Second Korean financial institution to adopt the Equator Principles)
+• August 2019: South Korea / Shinhan Bank

 During the training, the trainees received an opportunity to learn about the implementation of the Equator Principles together with practical case studies.